Premier Inn, Britannia and Mercure - best and worst UK hotels ranked

 Premier Inn voted best hotel in UK

-Premier Inn, with an average price per night of £66, was the best performing large hotel chain with a customer score of 79%.
+Premier Inn, with an average price per night of £66, was the best performing large hotel chain with a customer score of 79 per cent.

 It was beaten by the best small chain, Hotel du Vin, which scored 80%, with guests paying an average of £150 for one night.